PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 When the tab width is set by default, the replacement of tabs with spaces can be disabled for a single script run by setting the tab width to zero.

     $ phpcs --tab-width=0 /path/to/code

+## Generic Coding Standard Configuration Options

+### Setting the Path to JSHint

+The Generic coding standard includes a sniff that will check each JavaScript file using [JSHint](http://www.jshint.com/), a tool to detect errors and potential problems in JavaScript code.
+Use the `jshint_path` configuration option to tell the JSHint sniff where to find the tool.

+    $ phpcs --config-set jshint_path /path/to/jshint.js

+As JSHint is just JavaScript code, you also need to install [Rhino](http://www.mozilla.org/rhino/) to be able to execute it.
+Use the `rhino_path` configuration option to tell the JSHint sniff where to find the tool.

+    $ phpcs --config-set rhino_path /path/to/rhino

 ## Squiz Coding Standard Configuration Options